Skip to content

 The Service has a balanced approach towards law enforcement and promotes business membership of Primary Authority partnerships.
 These arrangements are entered into by businesses with local authorities throughout the UK.
 This places special emphasis on the legality of goods and services originating in Devon, Plymouth, Somerset and Torbay, thus helping businesses meet legal obligations without unnecessary expense.

 The Service adheres to good enforcement practice and is signed up to the Enforcement Concordat agreed between local and central government.
-In all enforcement decisions it abides by the Service’s enforcement policy which has been agreed by elected Members of all four local councils that the Service is provided for and is available on request.
+In all enforcement decisions it abides by the Service’s Enforcement Policy which has been agreed by elected members of all four local councils that the Service is provided for and is available on request.
 It reflects the principles of the Enforcement Concordat and recognises that most businesses and traders want to comply with the law.
 It is also in accordance with the statutory Regulators Code issued by the Minister of State under section 22(1) of the Legislative and Regulatory Reform Act 2006.
 However, if stronger action is necessary, investigations are undertaken in accordance with legal requirements and Home Office guidelines.
 Before instituting legal proceedings, the Service applies the Code for Crown Prosecutors to ensure decisions about prosecutions are made in a fair and consistent manner.

-Heart of the South West Trading Standards Service continues to support the Home Authority principle for any business that decides not to enter into the Primary Authority scheme.
+Heart of the West Trading Standards continues to support the Home Authority principle for any business that decides not to enter into the Primary Authority scheme.
 It ensures that Home Authority relationships with food manufacturers will be maintained and fostered, including intervention and sampling visits.

 Food projects and sampling

-This year the issue of undeclared allergens in food continues to be a high-priority area of work.
-This year our allergen sampling work will target the catering sector where food is sold prepared to order from a menu.
 A programme of market surveillance will be carried out with a target of 75 samples to be procured and analysed for the presence of undeclared allergens.
 Non-compliance will be dealt with in accordance with the Food Law Code of Practice with proportionate action being taken according to the risk posed to consumers, the severity of the breach and the previous history of the business.

 Where possible, sampling will be aimed at locally produced foods, those products/ingredients from companies that manufacture in Devon, Plymouth, Somerset and Torbay or foods imported into Devon, Plymouth, Somerset and Torbay.